jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 Amazon, eBay and AliExpress, including smart doorbells, wireless cameras and tablets.
-To conduct this research, they look at a range of generic and clone smart products and trawled online marketplacesfor key words associated with these products.
+To conduct this research, they look at a range of generic and clone smart products and trawled online marketplaces for key words associated with these products.
 Interestingly, 1,727 of the products found used just four apps Aiwit, CamHi, CloudEdge and Smart Life
 \* where a number of security issues were identified.